-If this thirteen-mile dredging project does get the green light, it will enable more oil trafficking on the taxpayers’ dime, and provide four refineries with a nearly $15 million annual subsidy.
+If this thirteen-mile dredging project does get the green light, it will enable more oil trafficking on the taxpayers’ dime and provide four refineries with a nearly $15 million annual subsidy.
 It will increase the risk of oil spills, pump up the production of petroleum products, and elevate greenhouse gas emissions as well as the toxic burden on the Bay Area’s already long-suffering refinery corridor.
 The Environmental Impact Statement portrays it as an emissions reduction project, arguing that deeper dredging will enable fully loaded Panamax tankers to come through the Golden Gate and into the Strait to refinery wharves, meaning fewer trips and reduced diesel and GHG pollution, with the refiners passing on cost savings to consumers.
 Environmental groups take the opposite stance—that debottlenecking shipping will only enable greater quantities of oil imports and exports, and mostly the latter.

 Sign a petition to our federal representatives to do everything in their power to stop this project.

-The comment deadline was first extended after a large number of impassioned Bay Areas activists hijacked a mid-July meeting of the Corps of Engineers that was to have focused on a separate but related dredging material disposal plan.
-The Corps agreed to extend the deadline and also committed to the followup public hearing, at which about 150 people made passionate protest.
+The comment deadline was first extended after a large number of impassioned Bay Areas activists hijacked a mid-July, 2019 meeting of the Corps of Engineers that was to have focused on a separate but related dredging material disposal plan.
+The Corps agreed to extend the deadline and also committed to the followup public hearing in November, at which about 150 people made passionate protest.
 We’ll need much more of that going forward.